Hungary

 In the above cases, the respective costs deductions must be denied, or the income shall be taken into consideration when calculating the tax base.

-With effect from 1 January 2022, the respective rules of the ATAD II will be implemented in relation to reverse hybrid mismatches as well.
+With effect from 1 January 2022, the respective rules of the ATAD II were implemented in relation to reverse-hybrid mismatches as well.

 If a hybrid entity does not qualify as a tax resident in Hungary under the general rules but it has an establishment or a registered office there, it will become a Hungarian tax resident provided that the hybrid entity’s majority owner or shareholder has tax residency in a state that considers the Hungarian hybrid entity as a taxpayer of corporate tax or other equivalent tax.